webclinic017/backtesting-21/README.md

 ## Strategy
 The file ``strategy_01.py`` contains the code loop to execute the strategy (including a custom indicator).
 Change this file to use your own strategy.
 This strategy uses a ``bracket_order`` to buy at market value, automatically sets a stop lost based on 2*ATR and a take profit value based on a 1.5 times risk to reward ratio.
-Also this strategy will close position after a position has been held for a maximum od 20 days.
+Also this strategy will close position after a position has been held for a maximum of 10 days.
 (We assume the historical prices data is a daily timeframe)

 ## Backtrader documentation
 [Package documentation](https://www.backtrader.com/docu/)